 Every rateable property in the Noosa region is levied a general rate.
-As Noosa Council uses a system of differential general rates all properties in the Noosa region are classified into one of 29 general rate categories, each with its own rate in the dollar and minimum general rate.
-The general rate for a property is calculated by multiplying the rateable value of the land, as determined by the Department of Natural Resources and Mines (DNRM), by the rate in the dollar for the relevant category.
-If the calculated amount is below the minimum for that category then the minimum general rate is levied.
+As Noosa Council uses a system of differential general rates all properties in the Noosa region are classified into one of 36 general rate categories, each with its own rate in the dollar and minimum general rate.
+The general rate for a property is calculated by multiplying the rateable value of the land, as determined by the Department of Resources, by the rate in the dollar for the relevant category.
+If the calculated amount is below the minimum for that category, then the minimum general rate is levied.

-For enquiries about the rateable value of your property contact DNRM.
+For enquiries about the rateable value of your property contact the Department of Resources.

 If you are not satisfied with the category allocated to your property you can object - but only if you believe that, based on Council's criteria for categorising rateable land, your property should be in another category.
 An objection must be lodged with council within 30 days from the date of issue on your rate notice using either:

 - a Principal Place of Residence Declaration [224KB] form or

 - a Principal Place of Residence Declaration for Companies [229KB] form if the property is your principal place of residence; or